Reversal Trading Pattern Setups

 Double Tops

-This formation is considered complete once commodities trading price makes the second peak and then penetrates the lowest point between the highs, called the neck-line.
+This formation is considered complete once trading price makes the second peak & then penetrates the lowest point between the highs, called the neck-line.
 The sell commodity signal from this formation occurs when the commodity market breaks-out below the neck line.

 In Commodities, this formation is used as a early warning signal that a bullish commodity trend is about to reverse.
-However, it is only confirmed once the neckline is broken and the commodity market moves below the neckline.
-Neckline is just another name for the last support level formed on Commodities chart.
+However, it's only confirmed once the neckline is broken & the commodity market moves below the neckline.
+Neckline is just another term for the last support level formed on Commodities chart.

 Summary: